eberharf/cfl/docs/source/getting_started/dev_guide.md

 Contributions to `cfl` are welcomed and encouraged!
 Here are some ways to contribute.

-### Submit a bug report or feature request.
+### Submit a bug report or feature request
 Please include:
 - a short code snippet that reproduces the issue
 - any error tracebacks
 - operating system type and version number, python version number, and